What is an executor’s expense?

 - Unoccupied property insurance

-It is also sometimes possible for an executor to claim their mileage expenses from the estate if they have had to travel great distances in order to perform their role.
+Mileage expenses in particular circumstances can be claimed from the estate.
+Mostly if they have had to travel great distances to perform their role.
 However this type of expense can be challenge by the beneficiaries.

 When can an expense be rejected?

-A beneficiary can query an executor’s expense claim if it appears that the expense was not for the benefit of the estate and its beneficiaries or if there is no evidence to prove the executor has actually paid the expense they are claiming for.
+A beneficiary can query an executor’s expense claim if it appears that the expense was not for the benefit of the estate or its beneficiaries.
+They can also query expenses that the executor has provided no evidence for.

-It is important that the executor keeps clear records of what payments they have made and keeps receipts and invoices which can be used as evidence in the estate accounts.
+An executor should keep clear records of what payments they have made.
+As well as collecting receipts and invoices which can be used as evidence in the estate accounts.
 Taking these steps is good practice in general and ensures that the executor is not left out of pocket by performing their role.

 Enjoyed this?
 Read more posts by Final Duties about Probate Advice